iarebwan/TaskScheduler/README.md

  >   * These cards should represent roughly 7 days worth of development time for your team, taking you until your first meeting with the TA
 ## Class Diagram
  > ![](images/cs100%20final%20project%20class%20diagram.png)
+ > Class Diagram Description:
+ > * The Composite design pattern in our project are the 3 classes of Tasks (Component class), TaskFolder (Composite class), and LeafTask (leaf class).
+For this project, the tasks class is essentially the base class that sets the default behavior for both our TaskFolder and LeafTask classes.
+With the TaskFolder class, we are able to create a hierarchy of sub-tasks and create a folder which holds all of the other user schedules if they have more than one type of schedule or if the user wants to create a folder for a specific category of tasks.
+Finally, the LeafTask covers a task that does not have other tasks embedded in it.
+By utilizing the composite pattern, the client will have an easier time interacting with an interface that has both complex and primitive objects.
+ > *

  > ## Phase III
  > You will need to schedule a check-in with the TA (during lab hours or office hours).
 Your entire team must be present.
  > * Before the meeting you should perform a sprint plan like you did in Phase II